aston-cs2tp-evotech/evotech/README.md

     brew install --cask xampp
     ```

-4. Clone the repository using `git clone`

-5. Change the DocumentRoot in `/Applications/XAMPP/xamppfiles/etc/httpd.conf` from `/Applications/XAMPP/xamppfiles/htdocs` to the root of the repository
+4. Clone the repository using `git clone` and change directory to the root of the repository
-    - There are two instances of DocumentRoot in the file, change both

-6. Change the User in `/Applications/XAMPP/xamppfiles/etc/httpd.conf` from `daemon` to your username
+    ```bash
+    cd evotech
+    ```
+5. Run the setup script for macOS
+    ```bash
+    ./setup/setupMac.sh
+    ```
+    - This will also start Apache and MySQL in XAMPP and launch the sites

+The script will have configured everything so in the future if you need to run locally again:

-7. Start Apache and MySQL in XAMPP
+1. Start Apache and MySQL in XAMPP

-8. Open the following links in your browser:
+2. Open the following links in your browser:
     - http://localhost/phpmyadmin
     - http://localhost